Rohland/barky/README.md

 - `headers` - a custom set of headers (see example below)
 - `vary-by` - enables variations of a given url, an instance for each variation is monitored
 - `validators` - enables a set of custom validators that must all be successful
+- `quiet` - if set to a truthy value, will suppress success output
 - `alert` - defines the alert rules, see below

 **Alerts**